VaclavHa/Engeto_Elections_Scraper/README.md

 A list of all need libraries can be found in file: requiremens.txt

-Install required libraries manually or use `pip install -r requirements. txt`
+Install required libraries manually or use `pip install -r requirements.txt`

 Before installation is recommended to create a virtual enviroment.